 Frequently asked questions

-Any kind of milk can be used to make chia seed pudding.
+Any milk can be used to make chia seed pudding.
 In fact, some may prefer using a full-fat whole milk option instead of almond or coconut milk.

 - Cheesecake Stuffed Strawberries